JamesLinus/kenokabe.github.io/README.md

  `/contents/entries/agenda/` is the directory correspinding to `index.html`

- each entry consist of a directry including 2 files
+ each entry consist of a directry including 2 files:

- - entry.html
+ - `entry.html`

- a template as it is
+ a template html file as it is

- - entry.html
+ - `entry.md`

- markdown file which you edit and automatically converted to html file by this framework
+ a markdown file which you edit and automatically converted to html file by this framework

+ `/contents/scheme/` is the directory of the site scheme.

+ `scheme.html` and other files controls the site appearce.